How to get a $20,000 loan

 - Home equity loan: A home equity loan is a second mortgage that allows you to convert a portion of your equity into cash.
 Rates are fixed and competitive, but you risk foreclosure if you fall behind on payments.

 - Credit card: With a credit card, you’ll only pay interest on the funds you borrow and fail to repay within the grace period.
-The minimum monthly payment is likely smaller than a personal loan’s would be.
-However, the average interest rate of 20.75 percent means you could get trapped under a heap of ever-growing debt.
+The minimum monthly payment may be smaller than a personal loan, but remember you’ll likely be in debt longer and repaying more interest over time.
+The average interest rate of 20.12 percent means more of your payments may end up going toward your interest accruals rather than against the principal loan amount borrowed.

 - Home equity line of credit (HELOC): HELOCs work like a credit card.
 You can access a revolving line of credit for a set period.
 The downside is that your home is used as collateral, so defaulting means it could be foreclosed.

-- Loans from relatives and friends: With an amount this large, this is a less-likely option.
-If you do find a friend or family willing to float you, be sure to get the agreement in writing.
+- Loans from relatives and friends: You may be hard-pressed to find a family or friend who can lend you such a large sum.
+But if someone close to you is willing to float the amount, be sure to get the agreement in writing.
 Only commit to terms you can uphold to preserve your relationships.

 Bottom line